The opam manual

 • depends: [ <filtered-package-formula> ... ]: the package dependencies.
 This describes the requirements on other packages for this package to be built and installed.
 It contains a list of filtered package formulas, understood as a conjunction.

 The filtered package formula can access the global and switch variables, but not variables from other packages.
-Additionally, special boolean variables build, post, with-test, with-doc, and with-dev-setup are defined to allow limiting the scope of the dependency.
+Additionally, special boolean variables build, post, with-test, with-doc, and with-dev-setup (since opam 2.2) are defined to allow limiting the scope of the dependency.

 • build dependencies are no longer needed at run-time: they won't trigger recompilations of your package.